kyma-project/busola/docs/extensibility/resources.md

 #### Note

-Whenever an entry has both `path` and `children` properties, the paths of children are going to be relative to the parent.
-So for example:
+Whenever an entry has both `path` and `children` properties, the paths of children are relative to the parent.
+For example:

 ```json
 [